Browse our Products

 In this online seminar, you will learn how applying the concept of backward design to general education courses shifts course design from disciplinary content to disciplinary thinking.
 Students will apply knowledge, not just memorize it, and instructors will know whether students have mastered disciplinary concepts.

 One of the nation’s most respected leaders in service-learning programs implemented the University of Maryland’s initial program in 1992.
 And that was long before service-learning was deemed one of the most effective practices for enhancing student learning by the Association of American Colleges and Universities and others.
 You hear about her experiences and dramatically shorten your learning curve in this seminar.
-The 10 essentials are explained through concrete examples of practices that work well, as well as those that do not.

 Cheating strikes at the core of your school’s integrity.
 It creates an unethical environment among your students, and ultimately diminishes the quality and reputation of your institution.
 In this seminar, conducted by two experts in the field of academic cheating, we cut through the legalese and give you practical advice on combating cheating on campus.